 Under certain circumstances, if a landlord displaces you from your Portland home, they must pay you cash to help make your transition easier.
 The amount of cash they owe you depends on the size of your home:

-The new law applies in three different circumstances:
+The city ordinance applies in three different circumstances:

-1)Your Landlord Gives You a No Cause Notice of Termination
+1)Your Landlord Gives You a No Cause Notice of Termination, or a Landlord-Based Cause Notice of Termination

-If your landlord gives you a written notice that they are terminating your tenancy without stated cause, this triggers Portland’s new law.
-The landlord’s cash payment to you will be due at least 45 days before your tenancy actually terminates.
+If your landlord gives you a written notice that they are terminating your tenancy without stated cause, or via one of the landlord-based causes created by SB 608, this triggers Portland’s new law.
+The landlord’s cash payment to you will be due at least 45 days before the date designated in the notice of termination.

 2)Your Landlord Refuses to Renew Your Lease